Toronto’s multiplex rules are changing quickly.

 •Semi-detached homes: First 2 units are exempt.
 Fees apply to any units beyond 2.

-Should You Even Build a Sixplex in Toronto?
+Should You Build a Sixplex in Toronto?

 Here’s the real talk: just because you can build a sixplex doesn’t mean you should.